hewag1975/hewag1975/README.md

 # About me

-Currently I work as a Senior Data Scientist in agritech industry (ADDIUM GmbH, formerly METER Group AG).
+Currently I work as an AI Manager at the German Federal Agency for Cartography and Geodesy.
 More to follow soon.